 Step into the world of sustainable agriculture as we grow the insect Galleria Mellonella for scaling up in developing countries at the "Insect farm – DISTAL Lab".
 This small but innovative facility at the University of Bologna is at the forefront of researching sustainable, circular, and cost-effective methods for the production of Galleria Mellonella.
 Beside this main scope, DISTAL Lab also foresees the integration of experimental simplified hydroponic systems to implement the research on sustainability and circularity of cultivation systems for household consumption and small business development in emerging countries.
 Join us in our quest to expand the horizons of eco-friendly insect farming and accessible simplified hydroponic systems, and unlock the potential for a greener and more sustainable future.

-The insect farm was developed basing on the UNIBO team entomological knowledges on the life cycle and breeding of this specie, normally considered as a harmful insect for beehives
+The insect farm was developed basing on the UNIBO team entomological knowledge on the life cycle and breeding of this specie, normally considered as a harmful insect for beehives.
+It aims to favor the development of alternative low-cost alternative proteins.

 The primary objective is to investigate and develop sustainable methods for the production of Galleria Mellonella, integrating in the diet industrial wastes (e.g., bakeries wastes).
 Furthermore, the research wants to evaluate the nutritive properties in case of applications as fish and chicken feed.